danevora/EmployeeApi/ReadMe.md

    - Test when the specified employee ID does not match the ID in the request body.
 Expext 400.
    - Test when the model state is invalid.
 Expect 400.
    - Test when an employee with the same email already exists.
 Expect 409.
+   - Test when the specified employee ID does not exist in the database.
+Expect 404.
    - Test when the specified employee ID exists in the database and the model is valid.
 Expect 204.
 4. `POST: api/Employees`
    - Test when the model state is invalid.
 Expect 400.